-I’m a Western Australian first, and an Australian second, though I now live in the eastern states.
-My parents married in Delhi.
-Hence my name Kali, destroyer of worlds.
+I live in Meanjin Brisbane on the unceded land of the Yuggera People.
+My parents married in Delhi, hence my name Kali: destroyer of worlds.
 It was the seventies.
-I led a peripatetic childhood, growing up in rural England, Abu Dhabi, Algeria and Indonesia.
+I had a peripatetic childhood, growing up in rural England, Abu Dhabi, Algeria, and Indonesia.

-As an adult I continued to roam, and lived and worked in Bangladesh and Indigenous Australia as an anthropologist.
+As an adult I continued to roam, and lived and worked in Bangladesh as an anthropologist.

 In 2014 I returned to creative writing, and graduated from The University of Queensland in 2019 with both a Master of Arts degree in Writing, Editing, & Publishing and a Master of Philosophy degree in Creative Writing.

 Veils and mysteries shroud the map, but I’m writing towards my mountain.

 You know what?
 Just saw that your blog was bookmarked and came to check how your book was going.
 WOW!!!
 I remember you excitement.
 Congratulations on that, Kallie!
 Wishing you all the success.
 Plistina 🙂